kazuyamarino/nsy-docs/CI_HELPER_FUNCTION.md

 ## Random Element

- Takes an array as input and returns a random element
+ Takes an array as input and returns a random element.

 ```php
 $quotes = array(